VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

-7. Validate the text file gets created in the same folder for list of run ids executed
+7. Log file gets generated in the script folder with the Run ids and their Start time, you may use these to cross verify the operation in the portal